-If you plan to leave significant assets to your beneficiaries, you’ve likely considered the benefits of using a trust.
-But what many people often spend less time on is thinking about who they want to serve as trustee, a decision that could have crucial implications for their financial legacy.
+If you plan to leave significant assets to your loved ones, you’ve likely considered the benefits of using a trust.
+However, many people spend less time thinking about whom they want to manage that trust when they can no longer do so.
+Yet deciding who you want to serve as your trustee is a decision that could have crucial implications for your financial legacy.

 Serving as trustee is more than an honor to be bestowed on a trusted friend or family member—it’s a fiduciary responsibility that requires tax, investment, accounting, and legal expertise.
-Indeed, the responsibility is so great that many attorneys advise that even if you serve as your own trustee during your working years, when you are young and can maintain control over your assets in a revocable trust, it is advisable to consider whom you might wish to name as a successor trustee in case you decide to hand over the responsibility to someone else as you age or if you become incapacitated.
-Working with a corporate trustee as you near retirement or no longer want total responsibility for the management of the trust can help you ensure that the trustee will make appropriate decisions after you pass away.
+Indeed, the responsibility is so great that many attorneys advise that even if you serve as your own trustee during your working years (when you are young and can maintain control over your assets in a revocable trust), it is advisable to consider naming a successor trustee in case you decide to hand over the responsibility to someone else as you age or if you become incapacitated.
+Working with a corporate trustee as you near retirement or if you no longer want total responsibility for the management of the trust can help ensure that the trustee will make appropriate decisions after you pass away.

 The trustee’s duties